Myke-Ajayi/Inventory_manager/README.md

 # Inventory_manager

-###  This is a smaple solution for a local shelter to manage their donation inventory.
+###  This is a sample solution for a local shelter to manage their donation inventory.

 ### To run the code:
 * Clone this file .